One of the biggest factors to consider if you’re looking into buying Private Health Insurance is the type of underwriting you choose.

 Now you understand the difference between full medical underwriting and moratorium underwriting, you’ll have to consider which is the best health insurance underwriting for you.

-If you’ve recovered from a serious medical condition in the past five years, such as cancer, it may be better to opt for moratorium underwriting.
+If you’ve recovered from a serious medical condition in the past 5 years, it may be better to opt for moratorium underwriting.

-That’s because after two years on the policy, the insurer will reassess your health and, providing you haven’t sought any advice, medication or treatment for that condition in those two years, potentially look in to covering you.
+That’s because after 2 years on the policy, the insurer will reassess your health and, providing you haven’t sought any advice, medication or treatment for that condition in those 2 years, potentially look in to covering you.

-If you’ve suffered from a minor condition in the past five years, though, then full medical underwriting may be better than moratorium underwriting.
+If you’ve suffered from a minor condition in the past 5 years, then full medical underwriting may be better than moratorium underwriting.

-This is because moratorium underwriting will put an exclusion on most medical conditions you’ve suffered in the past five years regardless of severity.
+This is because moratorium underwriting will put an exclusion on most medical conditions you’ve suffered in the past 5 years regardless of severity.

 However, when an insurer examines your medical history during the full medical underwriting process they may deem the condition to be minor enough for them to offer you cover for it regardless.